Congratulations, you’re hired! Now what?

 What to do between the offer and the first day

-An incoming Analyst or Associate at CRA should celebrate and unwind.
+An incoming Analyst or Associate at CRA should first celebrate and unwind.
 The recruiting process is stressful!
 However, with light preparation, you can contribute to real project work on Day 1.

 1) Update your LinkedIn profile

 LinkedIn is a great resource to promote CRA and develop your own brand.
-If you haven’t already, make sure to follow CRA and share their media releases.
+If you haven’t already, follow CRA and share their media releases.
 It’s not too early to put “Incoming Analyst/Associate at CRA” as your LinkedIn byline, even if you don’t know the specifics of your project work.
-An updated byline lets other employers know that you’re off the job market and allows you to connect with your future colleagues.
+An updated byline lets other employers know you’re off the job market and allows you to connect with your future colleagues.

 2) Work on your Elevator Pitch